mckn-larp/history/2-Garou/README.md

   Once a dormant site of deep Uktena and Wendigo history, the caern has been reborn under the guidance of newly awakened spirits, and is now **open to all tribes** who seek to defend Gaia’s wild soul.
   The fire that ravaged the forest also peeled back the spiritual layers of the land, allowing a potent Wyld spirit to surge forth and reclaim its place.
   While old traditions linger, the sept now thrives with inclusivity and renewal, serving as both sanctuary and staging ground for spiritual warriors, vision seekers, and caern defenders.
-  Its eastern counterpart, the **Sept of the Changing Seasons**, continues to guard the park's opposite flank, in careful alliance.
+  Its eastern counterpart, the **Sept of the Changing Seasons**, continues to guard the park's opposite flank, in careful "agreement".

 - **The Sept of the Sacred Stone**
   Located south of **Wolf Creek**, this sept lies amid rolling hills and ancient groves.